 In assessing whether the contractual cash flows are solely payments of principal and interest on the outstanding principal, the Company considers the contractual terms of the instruments.
-This includes assessing whether the financial assets contains a contractual terms that could change the timing or amount of contractual cash flows such that it would not meet this condition.
+This includes assessing whether the financial assets contain a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.